rubenhorn/VU2022_XM_0091/readme.txt

  - Use /scripts/test-net-policies.sh to challenge the network policy restrictions
  - Use /scripts/clean-ctr.sh to evict all images from the cache of the local container registries
  - Use /scripts/canary-frontend.sh to manage the release of a new frontend
+ - Use /srcipts/gke-redirect-to-https.sh to force HTTPS on GKE

 Patching:
  - Change the theme by running patch -p0 < theme.patch